Les Innocents (film): Plot

 Jeanne, a young woman born and raised in Northern France, is visiting the Mediterranean for the first time.
 She arrives at the southern French seaport of Toulon to attend the wedding of her older sister Maïté to Nourredine, a North African.
 However, her main goal is to repatriate her deaf-mute younger brother, Alain, with whom she had been living following the death of their parents.
-At the wedding celebration, Jeanne meets Klotz, a middle age orchestra conductor prone to drinking.
-Jeanne re-encounter with Alain is not a happy one.
-She learns that her teenager brother has been supporting himself pickpocketing under the tutelage of Saïd, a Frenchman of Algerian descent who approached Jeanne on her arrival in the city.
-Jeanne sleeps next to her brother; but the next morning, Alain runs away stealing all of Jeanne’s money, even a family heirloom that she has brought as a wedding gift for Maïté.
+At the wedding celebration, Jeanne meets Klotz, a struggling middle-aged bisexual orchestra conductor prone to drinking.
+Jeanne's encounters with Alain are not happy ones - she learns that her teenager brother has been supporting himself pickpocketing under the tutelage of Saïd, a Frenchman of Algerian descent who approached Jeanne on her arrival in the city.
+Jeanne sleeps next to her brother; but the next morning, Alain runs away stealing all of Jeanne's money, including a family heirloom that she has brought as a wedding gift for Maïté.